LSBUSGP/Briefs/InstancedScrollingMaterial.md

 ## Extra Credit

-For extra credit on this brief, replace the material with a material instance so that the original material file is not modified.
-This allows multiple instances of the same material to exist with the same scene scrolling in different directions at the same time.
+For extra credit on this brief, ensure that copies of Materials are not leaked.
+When you copy a material in a Renderer, that copy is not automatically destroyed when the scene unloads.
+Make sure all copies are cleaned up when the scene unloads.